laurencepalmer/laurencepalmer/README.md

 ## Laurence Palmer
 MSCS student @ USC.
-Likes sports.
-Working with the MCL lab on CV.
+Interested in Computer Vision.
+Doing CV + green learning research @ USC MCL.
+Enjoys all sports.

 <!--
 **laurencepalmer/laurencepalmer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.